kbearne/Weather-Dashboard-Kelly-Bearne/README.md

 ## Description

-This project fullfils the criteria of building a browser application that allows users to view current and future weather for a chosen city (which they search for).
+This project fullfils the criteria of building a browser application that allows users to view the current and future weather (5 day) for a city that they search for (via the search field).

 ![Screenshot of the application](./assets/images/app-screenshot.png)